dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Errors in earlier phases of processing typically hide later errors.
 For example, if a program has parsing errors, verification or compilation will not be attempted.
-The option `-countVerificationErrors:0` forces the tool to always end with a 0 exit code.

 ## 25.9.
 Verification